gomezbl/redentities/docs/01-introduction.md

 ## #01 Introduction

-Red Entities is a simple OM (object mapper) and sql builder for building quickly model schemas and accessing data with fast and minimal code.
+Red Entities is a simple object-mapper & sql builder for building quickly model schemas and accessing data with fast and minimal code.

 It has been design with optimization and extensibility in mind.
 Future versions will improve and add more database providers.